 Be aware that using a laptop or other electronic equipment in public places can be misinterpreted, especially if it contains photographs.
 You may be arrested and detained on criminal charges including espionage.

-The local unit of currency is the Iranian Rial and Iran is a strictly cash economy.
-There are no cash machines or ATMs in Iran that accept Irish bank cards or credit cards.
+You can’t use international bank cards (debit or credit) in Iran.
 Usually it’s not possible to change travellers’ cheques.
-You should therefore bring enough hard currency (euros or US dollars) with you to fund your stay.
+You should therefore bring enough hard currency (Euro or US dollars) with you to fund your stay.